gem-storm/configtool/README.md

 shortens the output config.

 `--vegas`
-calculates and applies vegas weights (unless multiple operations are specified).
+calculates and applies vegas weights (copies result if multiple operations are specified).

 `--verbose`
 prints extra information for debugging.